20/12 7:30 PM

 bundesliga

-Granit Xhaka: The unsung key to Xabi Alonso's title challenge with Bayer Leverkusen
+Granit Xhaka: The unsung key to Xabi Alonso's double win with Bayer Leverkusen

 xwhatsappmailcopy-link

 Granit Xhaka has emerged as the beating heart of Bayer Leverkusen’s team.
-Everything goes through the midfielder, who has Die Werkself ticking like a Swiss watch in the same way that coach Xabi Alonso once did in his playing days. bundesliga.com analyses how Xhaka has helped turn Leverkusen into favourites for the title in Germany.
+Everything goes through the midfielder, who has Die Werkself ticking like a Swiss watch in the same way that coach Xabi Alonso once did in his playing days. bundesliga.com analyses how Xhaka has helped turn Leverkusen into double winners in Germany.

-The Swiss midfielder’s playing time in the Bundesliga alone shows just how highly Alonso values him.
-The 31-year-old has started all 25 league fixtures to date, and only been substituted off on the occasions where the game was done and dusted.
+The Swiss midfielder’s playing time in the Bundesliga alone had shown just how highly Alonso values him.
+The 31-year-old started 32 league fixtures in the title-winning 2023/24 season, missing one through suspension and only failing to be selected from the outset on the final day with the title long since sealed.
 Xhaka has made his mark on the team from the moment he joined in the summer from Arsenal.
 But what exactly has he brought to Leverkusen?

 Watch: The best of Xhaka with Leverkusen